Solution Selection: AT is Provided and Documented in the IEP

 - Web access as available to use online resources

-Start by confirming the meeting’s time frame, make introductions, and provide an overview of the process that is about to take place.
+Start by confirming the meeting’s timeframe, make introductions, and provide an overview of the process that is about to take place.
 Let members know that ALL input will be written and displayed.

 Steps of Decision-Making

-- Problem Identification – Completed during the Student, Environments, and Tasks part of the SETT process - Address both strengths and needs of student, consider demands of the environment and tasks that need to be accomplished.
+- Problem Identification – Completed during the Student, Environments, and Tasks part of the SETT process - Address both strengths and needs of student, consider demands of the environments and tasks that need to be accomplished.
 Before generating solutions, select one task on which to focus.

 - Solution Generation – Completed during the Tools part of the SETT process – Follow brainstorming rules and use resources as needed, pre-made forms, online supports, product catalogues, etc.

 - Solution Selection – Encourage discussion, combining, sequencing, and prioritizing.
 Seek to obtain a consensus.